What’s the most important thing that happens in your pool — besides the annual Marco Polo tournament?

 The ultimate in swimming pool sanitization, using a bio pool is the only truly chlorine-free pool.

-You build a smaller pool next to your swimming pool, like a shallow pond.
+You build a smaller pool next to your luxury pool, like a shallow pond.
 Water is piped from the swimming pool to the pond, which overflows and spills back into the pool.
 Meanwhile, rocks and plant life in the pond treat the water — it gets oxygen as it runs over rocks.

 Go With The Pool Sanitation System Neave Trusts